(This part 3 in this series, Read Part 1 here and Part 2 here)

 Then ask yourself this question, “Compared to this article, are the sermons, literature and songs at my church easier or harder to understand?”
 I don’t think we’ll like the answer.

-A recent survey of the top 40 books assigned to 9-12th graders showed that most high-schoolers are AA039550reading at a 5th grade reading level.
+A recent survey of the top 40 books assigned to 9-12th graders showed that most high-schoolers are reading at a 5th grade reading level.
 For a point of reference, the English Standard Version of the Bible is written on a 10th grade reading level.
 Part of the reason that we’re not reaching people is that we’re often speaking a language that they can’t understand.

 Tragically, a poor education is a characteristic of poverty culture.
 Three out of four people on welfare can’t read.
 It should shock you that a first grader in poverty has a vocabulary that is 50% smaller than a child in a higher-income family.
 Schools in poor neighborhoods have a higher percentage of first-year teachers that are not qualified.